100+ Questions to Ask in an Interview (Question List)

 Questions About The Company

-Below are questions you should be asking related to the company.
+Below is the list questions you should be asking related to the company.

 - Can you tell me about the founding story?